 Macadamia nut butter contains primarily macadamia nuts with high fiber, protein, iron, vitamin B6, and many other minerals.
 But you may find that this nut butter has a lower protein content and higher fat content.

-You may find macadamia nut butter mild and creamy with a versatile texture that can fit in almost any recipe as a dipping sauce.
+Regarding the flavor and texture, macadamia nut butter is mild and creamy with a versatile texture that can fit in almost any recipe as a dipping sauce.
 It’s also a great binder for curries or certain raw desserts.
 You may also mix it with coconut butter for a better result!

 You can definitely find peanut butter everywhere, in any supermarket or grocery store near your house!
 It consists of a super creamy, smooth, and crunchy texture.
 It mainly contains ground dry-roasted peanuts and neutral oil, meaning that you don’t have to worry about whether peanut butter is appropriate for a vegan diet.

 Peanut butter is a super popular nut butter worldwide, with thousands of ways to enjoy it!
 You may want to spread it on bread or toast, blend it in a smoothie or make it into chocolate peanut butter by adding cocoa powder and chocolate chips.